lip6/ITSTools-web/pgal.md

 ### For loop action

 To ease modeling, GAL provide a constrained For loop iterative control structure.
-This mechanism is close to macro expansion, the loop is unfolded before analysis is performed.
+This mechanism is close to macro expansion, the loop is unrolled before analysis is performed.

 A for loop defines a local parameter which has as scope the body of the loop.
 Since the domain of the parameter is is both known and finite, the loop can be simply unrolled.

 The syntax is reminiscent of Java foreach loop, <code>for ($forparam : paramType) { body; }</code>.
 The body is an arbitrary sequence of statements.